 Resources that Kubernetes provides for configuring Pods.

 Policies you can configure that apply to groups of resources.

 In Kubernetes, scheduling refers to making sure that Pods are matched to Nodes so that the kubelet can run them.
-Eviction is the process of proactively failing one or more Pods on resource-starved Nodes.
+Preemption is the process of terminating Pods with lower Priority so that Pods with higher Priority can schedule on Nodes.
+Eviction is the process of proactively terminating one or more Pods on resource-starved Nodes.